sbug51/KC-Riff/README.md

 ### Import from GGUF

-Ollama supports importing GGUF models in the Modelfile:
+KC Riff supports importing GGUF models in the Modelfile:

 1. Create a file named `Modelfile`, with a `FROM` instruction with the local filepath to the model you want to import.